This article is also available on Medium.

 Building class very soon – for now, the code will not compile!

-Our “phantom” building is now following the mouse and even climbing mountains!
-(We can press the <Escape> key to exit the “placing building” mode)
+Very soon, we’ll have our “phantom” building follow the mouse and even climbing mountains!
+(And we’ll be able to press the <Escape> key to exit the “placing building” mode)

 All that is left is to really place the building (which means making it stick to the click position instead of the mouse, and take a new “phantom” building to replace it)!
 To do this, we will: